 The Pioneers

-Installation view at Viento Arts Gallery /The Pioneers
+Installation view at “The Pioneers,” Viento Arts Gallery, 2020 /The Pioneers

 The Pioneers

-Installation view at Viento Arts Gallery /The Pioneers
+Installation view at “The Pioneers,” Viento Arts Gallery, 2020 /The Pioneers

 The Pioneers

-Installation view at Viento Arts Gallery /The Pioneers
+Installation view at “The Pioneers,” Viento Arts Gallery, 2020 /The Pioneers

 The Pioneers

-Installation view at Viento Arts Gallery /The Pioneers
+Installation view at “The Pioneers,” Viento Arts Gallery, 2020 /The Pioneers

-Pioneer species refers to certain kinds of plants that are capable of colonising first on barren lands or disturbed lands by disasters such as eruptions or landslides.
-When the soil becomes fertile enough to grow other species, they fail in competition for survival and disappear.
+Pioneer species are plants capable of colonizing barren or disturbed land following events such as volcanic eruptions and landslides.
+Once the soil becomes fertile enough to support other species, however, they are often outcompeted and disappear.

 -